'Living costs' cover whatever you need to pay for, excluding tuition fees, while you're at university. For example:

 - personal expenses and transport

-We've estimated that you should allow approximately £7,850 a year for living costs (though this will vary depending on your lifestyle).
-This includes for the year:
+We've estimated that you should allow approximately £8,150 a year for living costs (though this will vary depending on your lifestyle), including:

 |College meals||£3-£4 each|

 * Figures based on an academic year of 30 weeks.

 Most Colleges offer accommodation in a range of price bands to suit different budgets.
 As a rough guide, the rent for a 30-week year for most single study bedrooms is as follows:

 - £90-£120 per week with a shared bathroom

 See the Accommodation page for further details and a comparison with regional and national average student accommodation costs.
 See also individual College websites for more information about the accommodation available.

 At Cambridge, you don’t have to choose between ‘catered’ or ‘self-catered’ accommodation – Colleges provide basic self-catering facilities as well as cafeterias/dining halls.
 Some levy a charge towards the running costs of the College kitchens – the kitchen facilities charge – and then offer meals at lower prices.
 A small number of Colleges require you to have a certain number of meals in the Buttery or dining hall each term (see individual College websites for details).